 So, if you are looking for one of the top hypnotherapy training courses available in the UK, an internationally recognised and respected qualification, and continued professional support from prominent members of the hypnotherapy industry, you’re definitely in the right place.

-Yes, you are able to pay for the NGH Hypnotherapy Certificate Course in installments.
+Yes, you are able to pay for the Hypnotherapy Diploma Course in installments.
 All other featured courses must be paid in full upon booking.

 Yes, all students are asked to obtain student insurance before the start of weekend two.
 Existing therapists may be able to add hypnotherapy to their existing policy.
 Details of insurance companies are available upon request.